ohscar/rmalloc/doc/paper/jeff.rst

 and the free block list again is checked until a block is found.
 Finally, if there was no block found, the actual index :math:`log_2(size)` is searched for a block that will fit.
 Remember that the blocks in a specific slot can be :math:`2^{k-1} \leq n < 2^k` and therefore there could be free blocks in slot *k* that are large enough for the request.
 When a block is found, it's shrunk into two smaller blocks if large enough, one of the requested size and the remainder.
-Minimum size for a block to be shrunk is having one extra header available and that the found block is ``sizeof(free_memory_block_t)`` bytes larger than the requested size.
+Minimum required size for a block to be shrunk is having one extra header available and that the found block is ``sizeof(free_memory_block_t)`` bytes larger than the requested size.
 Otherwise, the block is used as-is causing a small amount of internal fragmentation.
 The remainder of the shrunk block is then inserted into the tree at the proper location.